-All perlite ore contains very low or non-detectable crystalline silica contents in comparison to other industrial minerals.
+The chemical framework of Dicaperl’s industry-leading Socorro perlite ore is amorphous and doesn’t contain crystalline silica contents in comparison to other industrial minerals.
 In its unprocessed state, it is usually light gray in color.

 The expansion and insulating properties of perlite ore make it suitable for use in high-temperature applications, particularly in the steel and foundry industries.

 Expanded or unexpanded granular ore forms of perlite are added to molten metal pouring ladles to cleanse the metal by coagulating impurities.
 It does not smoke and no fumes are produced.

 When mixed with exothermic powders, it can prevent shrinkage cavities in ingots and casting.
 It is most often used as a lightweight filler for these applications because of its availability, cost, and admirable properties.

 It is used in the manufacture of refractories where the average temperature does not exceed approximately 2000F.
 If it exceeds this temperature, perlite is used as a backup insulating layer.

 Perlite ore is used as a cushioning agent to compensate for the expansion of crystalline silica.
 It minimizes casting defects, and cleaning room costs are reduced.

 Quality and Consistency—The Dicaperl Difference